-Beginning on October 30, 2020, SiteOne will mail notification letters via United States Postal Service First-Class mail to 27 Maine residents in accordance with Me.
-Rev. Stat.
-Tit.
-10, §1348.
+On November 13, 2020, ECC will mail a notification letter via United States Postal Service First-Class mail to one resident of Maine.
 A copy of the notification letter is enclosed.
-SiteOne is offering eligible individuals complimentary one-year memberships in credit monitoring and identity theft protection services from Experian[®].
+ECC is offering a complimentary one-year membership in credit monitoring and identity theft protection services to the affected resident through Experian and is providing a phone number for individuals to call with any questions regarding the incident.